Best Concrete Mix For Garage Floor: The Ultimate Guide

 Curing Conditions | The conditions under which the concrete mix is cured. | Longer curing time and higher humidity result in higher compressive strength. |

-Cement, sand and aggregates (such as crushed stone or gravel) along with water are the essential ingredients of any concrete.
+Cement, sand, and aggregates (such as crushed stone or gravel) along with water are the essential ingredients of any concrete.
 The concrete strength (in psi) is largely dictated by the concrete mix ratio of the 3 solid ingredients.

-Concrete mix ratio is written as three numbers (for example 1:2:3).
+The concrete mix ratio is written as three numbers (for example 1:2:3).
 The first number is always cement.
 The second number is always sand.
 And the third number is always aggregates, such as gravel.
 The ratio of water is typically 0.5 or a bit less.

 Strength (psi) | Mix Ratio | Best For | Examples |